 Targeting Net Zero Carbon by 2041, with future development to deliver socially and environmentally sustainable outcomes and Green Star Communities ratings

-5,600 new jobs, a boost of around $730 million to the state economy per year and attract an estimated $3 billion of public and private capital investment
+5,600 new jobs, a boost of around $600 million total economic benefit to NSW and attract an estimated $3 billion of public and private capital investment

-A 20-30m wide waterfront promenade will complete the missing link to an otherwise 15km foreshore walk from Rozelle Bay to Woolloomooloo
+A 20-30m wide waterfront promenade will complete the missing link in a 15km foreshore walk from Rozelle Bay to Woolloomooloo

 Creating jobs and homes surrounded by a working harbour, waterside parks, cafes, restaurants and retail in an easily accessible location